 What is an online lecture?

 Due to the covid-19 pandemic, we are unable to offer guided tours of the exhibition.
-Instead, you can book a presentation in the form of an online lecture with one of our art educators who will talk about Giacometti and his art, with photos of his works in a Powerpoint presentation.
+Instead, you can book a presentation in the form of an online lecture with one of our art educators who will talk about Lynette Yiadom-Boakye and her art, with photos of her works in a Powerpoint presentation.
 After the lecture, there is time for questions and answers.
 The lecture is livestreamed exclusively for your group on Zoom.

 When can I book?

-Our online lectures are offered from 9 March 2021.
-Bookings can be made for weekdays, evenings and weekends, as for our normal guided tours.
+Our online lectures are offered during the period 10 August–19 September 2021.
+Bookings can be made for weekdays, evenings and weekends.

 How long are the lectures?